vdesabou/kafka-docker-playground-docs/docs/examples.md

 See the difference in behaviour.

+> [!TIP] To check content of topic (by default all non-internal topics will be displayed), just use `playground topic consume`

 #### **📍 Step 4**
 <!-- select:start -->
 <!-- select-menu-labels: 🙋 See solution for previous step ? -->